purduesigbots/pros-docs/content/getting-started/windows.md

 ## Issues and Notes about Installation

 ### APM Failure
 During some installations, Atom may not install correctly.
-This is best diagnosed by there note being shortcuts to Atom after installation, or if `apm` isn't on PATH.
+This is best diagnosed by there not being shortcuts to Atom after installation, or if `apm` isn't on PATH.
 If this is the case, you may need to manually install Atom by visiting https://atom.io/download/windows.
 Once installed and Atom appears, you will be able to install the PROS plugin by pressing **Win**+**R** and entering `apm install file-icons linter tool-bar tool-bar-main busy build pros`.